Panorama (La Dispute album)

-Panorama is the fourth studio album released by La Dispute.
+Panorama is the fourth studio album released by the American post-hardcore band La Dispute.
 It was released on March 22, 2019, through Epitaph Records.

 History

 The album was inspired by the drive that vocalist Jordan Dreyer and his partner would take from their home in the East Hills neighborhood of Grand Rapids, Michigan to Lowell, where the latter grew up.

 Critical reception

+Panorama received universal acclaim from music critics.
 Wall of Sound gave the album a perfect score of 5/5 stating that "La Dispute have overcome their own shadow, creating an unflinching masterpiece, a new milestone in an uncompromising career of beauty and misery".